ilkkao/ember-cli-emflux/README.md

 ## Status

 This library has been recently extracted from [a sizeable Ember app](https://github.com/ilkkao/mas).
+More background information is available in this [blog post](http://iao.fi/blog/emflux).

 For the time being, before 1.0.0 release, API should be considered unstable between releases.

 ## API